Phamility/RatFiesta/README.md

 -----------------------------------------------------------

-Made by Phamility, @TheAgileIndie

 Personally, I think this mod is directed towards those new to mods, as it doesn't add too much content, nor too little.
 Also I REALLY eyeballed all the stats I added to the game, so something may be broken .-.
+Speaking of broken - no clue how this mod works in multiplayer so... goodluck!

 Probably my first and last mod, it was an experience, Ima just some of my code here just incase of, idk..